noltechas/noltechas/README.md

 ### [Football Play Simulator](https://github.com/noltechas/FootballSim)
 ###### Completed December 2023
-In my free time during winter break 2023, I developed a personal project that simulates can simulate football plays and even a full football game.
+In my free time during winter break 2023, I developed a personal project that simulates football plays and can string them together into a full football game.
 The user is able to set the offensive and team's playbooks, which includes different formation sets, each with their own set of plays.
 From there, a team roster can be randomly generated (or with player attribute values set manually).
 Each player has a unique full name, and a set number and position.
 Based on their position, they will have 5 skill attributes, ranging from a value from 50 to 99.
 These values will affect their ability on the field.
 Once rosters are fully